notprjwl/weather-sync/README.md

 # weather-sync

-Weather Sync is a simple web application that utilizes HTML, CSS, and JavaScript to fetch weather data from a weather API and display the current weather status.
+Weather Sync is a simple web application that utilizes HTML, CSS, and JavaScript to fetch weather data from a weather API and display the current weather status. live at: https://notprjwl.github.io/weather-sync/

 ## Features